moritzfelipe/aura/docs/onchain-explainer.md

    - Visit the token-bound account’s page to confirm tip transfers.
 3. In the app, refresh the feed.
 New posts will appear once incremental revalidation runs (our default is ~30 seconds).

-With these pieces in mind you can follow every on-chain step for Aura, from publication to tipping, without diving into the Solidity source.
+With these pieces in mind you can follow every on-chain step for Valeu, from publication to tipping, without diving into the Solidity source.
 Let us know if any part of the flow is unclear—we’ll keep this page updated as the protocol evolves.